Generating the Dark Matter mass from the QCD vacuum: A new approach to the Dark Matter-Baryon coincidence problem: DM as composite fermion in strongly coupled chiral theory

 \section{DM as composite fermion in strongly coupled chiral theory}

-With the first condition in Eq.~\eqref{condition} satisfied, we still need $f_D \approx f_E$ to reproduce the desired condensate.
-This implies that the breaking of the extended gauge group, $SU(4)_{PS}$, must be triggered by the same strong dynamics, the dark color.
-Furthermore, it suggests that the dark matter $\chi$ must carry a dark color charge but remain massless after dark color confinement.
-This requirement leads us to consider strongly coupled chiral gauge theories.
+With the first condition in Eq.~\eqref{condition} satisfied, we still need \textbf{(2) $\boldsymbol{f_D \approx f_E}$} to reproduce the desired condensate.
+This condition implies that the breaking of the extended gauge group must be driven by the dark color dynamics.
+Furthermore, it indicates that the dark lepton $\chi$ must carry dark color charge yet remain massless after dark color confinement.
+These features naturally lead us to consider strongly coupled chiral gauge theories, which are qualitatively different from QCD.

 We utilize the most well-known example \cite{Dimopoulos:1980hn} - the $SU(5)$ chiral theory with one anti-symmetric tensor $A$ and one anti-fundamental $\bar{F}$.
 This theory exhibits confinement without global symmetry breaking, resulting in a composite massless fermion, $A\bar{F}\bar{F}$.
 To incorporate QCD, we extend this minimal case by adding three pairs of $F$ and $\bar{F}$.
 The fermion content is shown in Table \ref{tab:SU(5)1}.